moebiussurfing/ofxSurfingImGui/README.md

 </details>

 ### 2_4_Layout_ThemeEditor
-This is a helper for tweaking your own themes: testings sizes, layout and colors and, alternate fonts.
+This is a helper for tweaking your own themes: testings sizes, layout and colors, and alternate fonts.
 <details>
   <summary>Screenshot</summary>
   <p>